Management Response

 Responsible Deadline Status Comments

-UN Women will keep Sida and Norad involved in plans and opportunities for visibility and joint advocacy around milestone processes and global events.
-SPF Team (in collaboration with Sida and Norad) 2025/12 Initiated Security Council analysis and updates on WPS have been shared with Sweden and Norway on a monthly basis.
+UN Women will keep Sida and Norad involved in plans and opportunities for visibility and joint advocacy around milestone processes and global events. *Due date 12/2026 (PROGRAMME COST EXTENSION) SPF Team (in collaboration with Sida and Norad) 2025/12 Overdue-Initiated Security Council analysis and updates on WPS have been shared with Sweden and Norway on a monthly basis.
 More regular information sharing opportunities (for example every three months) will be planned for the end of 2025 and throughout 2026 (e.g. a digest of findings from recent IEG meetings, Council briefings, gender alerts, and an opportunity to debrief after the anniversary to share take-aways and plan for the future).